Erin Charles, Education Program Manager

 Ainsley Quizon, Community Relations and Development Manager

 First joining the Family House as an Episcopal Service Corps intern, Ainsley was delighted to be asked to come on full time in June of 2016.
 Often with iced coffee in hand, she works each day to find inventive ways to share the story of the Family House and the people it serves.
 Between snatching ginger cookies from the kitchen and swapping stories with guests, she can’t imagine a lovelier place to work.
-When she’s not at work, she enjoys travelling with her husband and dog.
+When she’s not at work, she enjoys traveling with her husband and dog.

 Lori Flinchum, Finance Manager

 Lori was born and has lived in the Winston-Salem area all her life.
 A graduate of High Point University, she has been in the accounting field in both public accounting and private industry.
 Married to her high school sweetheart, Paul, for 30+ years, they have two adult children, a daughter and a son.
 Lori is actively involved at their church, serving on the Finance Committee and teaching Sunday School.
 She has previously been involved in the Autism Society of Forsyth County (her son has autism) and served as a Parent Advocate for the Autism Society of North Carolina.
 Lori enjoys reading, shopping excursions with her daughter and going for walks with her husband and son.